 At least 3m either side of any wastewater or stormwater pipe invert where the pipe is more than 4m deep.

+The easement documents in favour of the Council shall be prepared by Council’s Legal Officer or Solicitor, and the surveying and definition of the easements and the preparation and registration of the easement documents shall be completed by, and at a cost in all matters to the Consent Holder.

 That the schedule of easements as described and submitted in accordance with each survey plan be duly granted or reserved.

 Section 224(c) Requirements – All Stages (excluding Stage 0)